-Sudocrem might not make the most glamorous addition to your bathroom shelf, but there’s a whole lot of miracles hidden away in that little tub.
+Sudocrem might not make the most glamorous addition to your bathroom shelf, but there's a whole lot of Sudocrem uses hidden away in that little tub.

-Despite mainly being known (and loved!) as a nappy rash cream, Sudocrem can actually be used on anything from cuts and minor burns to skin conditions and even as a face mask for problem skin.
+The ‘miracle’ cream can be used on anything from cuts and minor burns to skin conditions and even as a face mask for problem skin.

 You know what we’re talking about; a hot summer’s day, a skirt or dress, and a long walk in the park, and you’re on a one way train to chafing city.
 Applying some Sudocrem to the thighs and any other areas that are rubbing can ease the pain and make movement far more comfortable.